 }

 One test.
 One behavior.
 One assertion.
-Scale that pattern across your codebase and you have a reliable test suite.
+Scale that pattern across your codebase and you have a test suite your team can trust.
+The rest of this guide shows you how to write JUnit test cases that hold that standard, and where even a disciplined suite leaves gaps.

 Step 1: Add JUnit to Your Project